Relskido/External/README.md

  ## Reminder

- This Thing is Ud( Ultra-detected ) so i suppose you learn from this of how externals work
+ This Thing is Detected so i suppose you learn from this of how externals work or you improve this to be Undetected( by using payson)

 ---------